 If not, there’s a fast and easy way website (www.beascout.org) where you can find a Scouting unit close to you.
-There are programs for boys age 6 through 20 and for girls 14 through 20.
+There are programs for boys and girls age 6 through 20.

 Getting started as a new parent and leader

 Once you’ve joined Scouting, there are lots of resources available within your new Scouting unit, your district (a geographical service area of several dozen Scouting units.), and through your Mount Baker Council (the local Scouting entity, made up of seven districts).
 If you need help finding your local resources, please contact us at 425-338-0380 or email@example.com.